-Foxes do not want to go through the practical difficulties of watching over the surplus food.
+Foxes do not want to go through the practical difficulties of watching over surplus food.
 They will dig up an area and store the food there.
-To reduce the chance of forgetting where the cache is, the fox will leave some form of scent to help it when tracking it.
+To reduce the chance of forgetting where the cache is, the fox will leave a scent to help it find it.

 How Does a Fox Learn to Camouflage?

-Foxes can camouflage by blending into trees, grass, bushes and tree bark.
-Foxes are amazing at adapting to various conditions and situations.
-A fox also has the capability of staying extremely quiet.
-They can remain unnoticed while analyzing a situation and the best course of action.
+Foxes can camouflage by blending into trees, grass, bushes, and bark.
+Foxes are fantastic at adapting to various conditions and situations.
+A fox can stay extremely quiet, remaining unnoticed while analyzing a problem and the best course of action to keep safe.